NASA-AMMOS/Landform/LandformWeb/API.md

 * *tileid*: tile ID string; must be given if and only if the tiling scheme is user-defined (may also be specified as a URL query parameter)
 * all generic task API arguments (may also be specified as URL query parameters)

-### Run Project : POST /api/project/*name*/run
+### Run Project: POST /api/project/*name*/run
 Initiate a run of a project.
 Implements the [generic task API](#generic-task-api).

 TODO what happens if this is called more than once?

 TODO for now this task will typically complete before the project is actually finished running.

+### View Project: GET /api/project/*name*/view
+Launch a web-based 3D viewer for a completed project.

 ### Task Metadata: GET /api/task/*id*
-Returns `application/json` metadata for task with the given id.
+Returns JSON metadata for task with the given id.

 ### Task Log: GET /api/task/*id*/log
 Returns the log for task with the given id.

-By default the log is returned as an `application/json` array of strings containing the line-by-line text output of the task.
+By default the log is returned as an JSON array of strings containing the line-by-line text output of the task.
 If the task is still running then whatever it has output up to the time of call will be returned.

 If the argument `text=true` is specified then the output is `text/plain` lines instead of a JSON array.